2019 NSBA Western Show Team World Championship

 Individual classes will be placed through tenth place on both Saturday, August 18th and Sunday, August 19th.
 First through tenth place each day will receive an NSBA medallion.
 Overall High Point Individual class winners are based on a rider’s composite score for the two days.
 Overall High Point class winners will receive an NSBA Bronze Trophy and rosette, second through tenth place winners will receive a rosette.

-Prize money will be paid to the Overall High Point class winners as follows:
+Prize money will be paid to the Overall High Point class winners with check presented in arena in 2019.

 High Point and Reserve High Point Teams for both High School and Middle School will each receive awards.
 Team points will be awarded to a team’s highest overall placing rider in each class based on number of entries in finals (see table).
 High Point Teams are awarded an NSBA Team Trophy with each member receiving a jacket and an NSBA rosette.
 Reserve High Point winners will each receive an NSBA rosette.